 Now I sit here expecting baby #5, my holidays have become notably more hectic and less boozy.
 My to-do list resembles a CVS receipt and can no longer be just written carefree on a Post-It: -Bring wine! -Buy new boots! -Get hair done!
 The festive outfits I choose now come embroidered with turkeys and pumpkins and in sizes 2-5T.
 My youngest gets bottle service instead of me.

-Maternity Pants = Best Thanksgiving Attire Ever
+Maternity Pants = Best Holiday Attire Ever

 In my pre-baby days, I meticulously planned what I would wear to Thanksgiving dinner, prioritizing style over comfort and always completely forgetting the amount of feasting to come.
 I would leave the table full and uncomfortable.
 Suddenly that sheath dress didn’t look so flattering and the waist of those skinny jeans cut me like piano wire.